George II of Greece: First exile

 George and his family settled in Switzerland, first in Saint Moritz and then in Zürich.
 Almost all members of the royal family moved with them after Venizelos returned to power as head of the Cabinet and organised Greece's entry into World War I. The family were financially strained and Constantine soon became ill.
 He almost died in 1918 upon also contracting the Spanish flu.
 At the Treaty of Sèvres and Treaty of Neuilly-sur-Seine, part of the end of World War I, Greece made territorial gains in Thrace and Anatolia.
 Although initially seen as gains to the country, Greece soon fell into the Second Greco-Turkish War in 1919.
 Tension between Venizelos and the royal family remained high and was not helped when Alexander decided to marry aristocrat Aspasia Manos, rather than a foreign royal, which dismayed Venizelos.
 Venizelos saw this decision as a missed opportunity to move closer to Great Britain.

 According to historian Marlene Eilers Koenig, George was in love with his cousin Anastasia de Torby, however their relationship was opposed by George's mother, Sophia, as Anastasia was the result of a morganatic marriage.
 George later became engaged in October 1920 to Elisabeth of Romania, who had been in touch with George since 1911.
-George had previously asked Elisabeth to marry in 1914, but she declined off the advice of her great-aunt, Elisabeth of Wied, who thought of George as being two small and too English.
+George had previously asked Elisabeth to marry in 1914, but she declined off the advice of her great-aunt, Elisabeth of Wied, who thought of George as being too small and too English.
 Elisabeth herself had declared that George was a prince whom God had forgotten to complete.
 Her feelings remain the same when the pair meet in Switzerland, however she accepted on the basis of her own imperfections.
 Although George's family had lost most of their wealth in exile, the Romanian royal family swiftly invited George and Elisabeth to return to Bucharest, in Romania, to announce their engagement.